Jacintaeze/Analysis-of-Netflix-dataset/README.md

-# Dataset.netflix
+# Project 1 EDA Netflix Dataset
-Exploratory Data Analysis.
+Exploratory Data Analysis (EDA) is an approach to analyze data.
+The first task is to try and make some sense of the data,that is understanding the data.
+Then figure out questions to answer using the data.

-This is a Netflix dataset,it contains details of the contents on Netflix from 1925 to 2020
+This Netflix dataset contains details of the contents on Netflix from 1925 to 2020

 The dataset has been analysed to get top insight from it such as;